2001–02 Iraq FA Cup

-The 2001–02 Iraq FA Cup was the 24th edition of the Iraq FA Cup as a clubs-only competition.
+The 2001–02 Iraq FA Cup was the 24th edition of the Iraq FA Cup as a club competition.
 The tournament was won by Al-Talaba for the first time in their history, after losing in the final six previous times.
 They beat Al-Shorta 1–0 in the final, preventing Al-Shorta from completing the cup double.
 Al-Talaba also won the 2001–02 Iraqi Elite League to complete their first ever double.
 The tournament consisted of 100 teams for the first time.